-ne child/youth, the family and the chool.
-To create, around the young nowledgeable environment that does not judge but is supportive in order to overcome a condition of extreme difficulty.
+e child/youth, the family and the chool.
+To create, around the young oes not judge but is supportive in order to overcome a condition of extreme difficulty.

-I do not know of any innovative methods in this sense, but I do know of one method that I do not know of any innovative methods in this sense, but I do know of one method that has been returning excellent results forever and in all forms of addiction or distress: psychotherapy.
+I do not know of any innovative methods in this sense, but I do know of one method that I do not know of any innovative methods in this sense, but I do know of one method that has been returning excellent results forever and in all forms of addiction or distress; psychotherapy.
 I specialize in Gestalt Psychotherapy, a post-analytic psychotherapeutic method that integrates body, experiential, depth, group and family models into a unique synthesis.
 The art of Gestalt psychotherapy includes improvisation, creativity, and poetry as the essential word arising from the body.
 Gestalt psychotherapy applies to the individual, couple, family, group, and organizations.
 For Gestalt Psychotherapy, any disorder or pathology is a creative act of our mind in response to a situation of suffering.
 Precisely because of this, the symptom is received as a "message" that comes when the person is very ill.
 From this perspective, we can look at addiction just as a symptom and then use it to help the person "heal" from his or her inner suffering.

-The European Commission support for the production of this publication rives not coreshate an order senser of the contents which reflects the view only of the authors, and the Commission Carent to held responsible for any see which may be made of the information contained therein 2021-1-HID1-RAZD-ACU-000039578.
+The European Commission support for the production of this publication does not constitute an endorsement of the contents which reflects the sieum only of this sation, and the Commission street is need responsible for any one which may be resulted in the reference contents contents on the contents of the contents of

-GAVINO PUGGIONI: Volunteer Trainer for Social Warning - Digital Ethical Movement.
-Digital wellness trainer and conch.
-Co-founder of Logout Livenow, Europe's first Digital Detox four operator.
-I studied Economic Science and Management (Tourism Management Bicocca University - Milan) and then completed a Master in Management in Tourism (Russian International Academy for Tourism).
+GAVINO PUGGIONI: Volunteer Trainer for Social Warning - Digital Efficial Movement.
+Digital wellness trainer and coach.
+Co-founder of Logout Livenow, Europe's first Digital Detox tour operator.
+I studied Economic Science and Management (Tourism Management Biococa University- Milan) and then completed a Master in Management in Tourism (Russian International Academy for Tourism).